JohnnyMilkshakes/pong/PROPOSAL.md

 * As a user, I want to adjust the difficulty level of the computer opponent so that the game can match my skill level.

 * As a user, I want to pause and resume the game so that I can take breaks when needed.

-* As a user, I want to see the game instructions so that I understand how to play and what the rules are.

 * As a user, I want to view my highest score so that I can track my progress over time.